sangeetashukla/OpenPedCan-analysis/README.md

 ### Output Expectations

 The CI system that we use will generate, as artifacts, the contents of the `analyses` directory applied over a small test dataset.
-Our goal is to capture all of the outputs that will be used for the [OpenPBTA-manuscript](https://github.com/AlexsLemonade/OpenPBTA-manuscript/) as artifacts.
+Our goal is to capture all of the outputs that produce final results as artifacts.
 Files that are primarily graphic should be placed in a `plots` subdirectory of the analysis's folder.
 Plots should use the specified color palettes for this project.
 See more [specific instructions on how to use the color palette here](./figures/README.md#color-palette-usage).
 Files that are primarily tabular results files should be placed in a `results` subdirectory of the analysis's folder.
-Files that are intermediate, which means that they are useful within an analysis but do not provide outputs intended for tables, figures, or supplementary tables or figures of the [OpenPBTA-manuscript](https://github.com/AlexsLemonade/OpenPBTA-manuscript/), should be placed in `../../scratch`.
+Files that are intermediate, which means that they are useful within an analysis but do not provide final outputs should be placed in `../../scratch`.

 ### Docker Image